A Perfect 10 Day Thailand Itinerary

 Day 5 – Koh Samui Recovery Day

-Due to the fact that bedtime for you was probably in the 6-8AM range, day 5 is going to be a full on rest and recovery day.
+Whether you took part of the full moon party or not, day 5 is going to be a full on rest and recovery day as you enjoy the beach life of Koh Samui.
 After waking up in the afternoon, grab some lunch and relax by the beach for the next couple of hours and maybe get a nice massage after running around the previous night.
 Even if full moon was not part of your plans, you can still use this day to enjoy the beaches of Koh Samui and the rest of what this island has to offer.

 Day 6 – Scuba Diving